Coordination for Connected Automated Vehicles at Merging Roadways in Mixed Traffic Environment: Simulation Results

+On the state space diagram in Fig.~\ref{fig:CBF}, we plot the range policy embedded in the IDM and compare it with Newell's car-following model (using the most aggressive $\tau_k$ value obtained from simulations).
+Both lie inside the safe set $\mathcal{S}$.
+We also remark that for simplicity of the simulation, when a feasible solution of Problems \ref{prb:energy-optimal-1} and \ref{prb:optimal_MZ} does not exist at the entrance of the control zone, the safe controller $u_\mathrm{s}$ is used for the CAV, instead of numerically solving a two-level optimization problem to derive $u_\mathrm{o}$.

-We conduct simulations using the proposed framework for six CAV penetration rates: 0\%, 20\%, 40\%, 60\%, 80\%, 100\%, and three traffic volumes: $900$, $1200$, and $1500$ vehicles per hour.
+We conduct simulations using the proposed framework for six CAV penetration rates: 0\%, 20\%, 40\%, 60\%, 80\%, 100\%, and three traffic volumes: $1000$, $1200$, and $1400$ vehicles per hour.
 To quantify the benefits of coordinated CAVs, we use two metrics: average travel time in the control zone of the vehicles and the output traffic flux of the vehicles exiting the control zone.
-We conduct the simulations with 1000 vehicles to compute those two metrics.
-Fig.~\ref{fig:statistical_results} summarizes the results of average travel time and output flux for different CAV penetration rates and traffic volumes.
-Observe that increasing CAV penetration rate, the average travel time improves significantly.
-Under high traffic volume (\SI{1500}{veh/h}), $100 \%$ coordinated CAVs can improve the average travel time by $14 \%$ compared to the baseline traffic with pure HDVs.
-Meanwhile, the differences in the output flux between different levels of CAV penetration are not significant.
+We conduct the simulations with 200 vehicles to compute these two metrics.
+In Fig.~\ref{fig:statistical_results}, we summarize the results of average travel time and output flux for different CAV penetration rates and traffic volumes.
+Note that by increasing the CAV penetration rate, the average travel time improves significantly.
+Under high traffic volume (${\SI{1400}{veh/h}}$), $100 \%$ coordinated CAVs can improve the average travel time by $11 \%$ compared to the baseline traffic with pure HDVs.
+Moreover, with higher CAV penetration, we also observe moderate improvements in the output traffic flux; see Fig.~\ref{fig:statistical_results}(b).

-To illustrate the risk-triggered re-planning mechanism, the position trajectories and speed profiles of five vehicles, including one CAV and four HDVs, are shown in Fig.~\ref{fig:replan} for high traffic volume (\SI{1500}{veh/h}).
-Panel (a) reveals that without re-planning, the optimal trajectory for CAVs derived at the entry of the control zone may cause an unsafe situation since the prediction from Newell's car-following model is inaccurate, whereas if re-planning is activated, we can derive a new trajectory so that the CAV can avoid a collision (Fig.~\ref{fig:replan}b).